 National Leadership Program, Spring 2021

-Jake Stimell was a Community Outreach & Impact Apprentice in RespectAbility’s National Leadership Program for the Spring of 2021, and is now the Associate, Speakers Bureau & Jewish Inclusion at RespectAbility.
+Jake Stimell was a Community Outreach & Impact Fellow in RespectAbility’s National Leadership Program for the Spring of 2021, and is now the Disability Training and Consulting Bureau Associate at RespectAbility.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so people with disabilities can fully participate in all aspects of community.

 Stimell graduated from Franklin & Marshall College with a BA in Psychology and a minor in Sociology.
 Through his coursework, he conducted extensive academic research focused on the psychosocial effects of disabilities, as well as on the prevalence of ableism in student athletes.
 Through a college fellowship, Stimell worked in disability advocacy at the Invisible Disabilities Association, where he played a significant role in the introduction of disability legislation in New York, Pennsylvania and Alabama.
 For his work, Stimell was awarded the 2020 Invisible Disabilities Association Volunteer Award for his efforts.